 African American race also carries associations with CKD status.
-In particular, there is an association between African American race and faster disease progression; African Americans experience 3.2 greater odds of a significant decline in GFR per year compared to whites [14; 15; 16].
+In particular, there is an association between African American race and faster disease progression; African Americans experience 3.2 greater odds of a significant decline in GFR per year compared to White Americans [14; 15; 16].
 The prevalence of advanced CKD is also higher in African American patients [16; 17].
-As mentioned, the odds of prevalent CKD are significantly lower in high-income African American patients [18].
+As mentioned, the odds of prevalent CKD are significantly lower in high-income African American patients compared to low-income patients [18].
 Many of the typical precipitating factors are suspected to be the sources of these disparities, including unemployment, low level of education, limited access to healthy foods, and poor access to healthcare services [16].

-All-cause hospitalization rates for Medicare patients with CKD are higher than for those without CKD [19].
-This rate also increases with later stages of disease, as patients with stage 4 or 5 CKD have a 54% all-cause hospitalization rate compared to patients with stage 1 or 2 disease.
-Cardiovascular admissions are 64% higher in patients with stage 4 or 5 CKD compared to stage 1 or 2.
-In addition, 23.7% of patients with CKD were rehospitalized within 30 days of discharge in 2012; all-cause rehospitalization occurred at a slightly higher rate (25%) in stage 4 and 5 patients compared to stage 1 or 2 (23%) [19].
-Rehospitalization in patients with CKD is also higher in African Americans than whites, though African Americans and whites have similar rates of mortality [19].
-The unadjusted mortality rate for patients with CKD who are 66 years of age and older has declined 30% since 2004 [2].
-Among Medicare patients, the adjusted mortality per 1,000 patient years at risk is 123 for all patients with CKD, greater in those with more advanced disease [2].
-When adjusted for comorbid conditions, mortality was 47 per 1,000 patient years among all patients with CKD compared to 138 per 1,000 patient years in those with concurrent diabetes and cardiovascular disease.
+All-cause hospitalization rates for Medicare patients with CKD are higher than for those without CKD [2].
+This rate also increases with later stages of disease, as patients with stage 4 or 5 CKD have a 34% all-cause hospitalization rate compared to patients with stage 1 or 2 disease.
+Cardiovascular admissions are 56% higher in patients with stage 4 or 5 CKD compared to stage 1 or 2.
+In addition, 21.5% of patients with CKD were rehospitalized within 30 days of discharge in 2020; all-cause rehospitalization occurred at a higher rate (34%) in stage 4 and 5 patients compared to stage 1 or 2 (18.2%) [2].
+Rehospitalization in patients with CKD is also higher in African Americans than White Americans, though African Americans and White Americans have similar rates of mortality [2].
+The unadjusted mortality rate for patients with CKD who are 66 years of age and older declined more than 20% over a decade, from 144.9 per 1,000 patient years in 2010 to 115.1 per 1,000 patient years in 2019, with an increase in 2020 to 127.4 per 1,000 patient years at risk [2].
 Mortality is higher in men than women.
-Among those with later stage CKD, mortality is 3% higher in African Americans than whites [2].
+Among those with later stage CKD, mortality is 3.9% higher in Black Americans than White Americans [2].